Frequently Asked Questions About NCCIH Closeout Visits

-The monitor will ask to meet briefly with the study coordinator on arrive for an informal introduction and a brief orientation to the facilities, location of study records, and organization of research charts.
+The monitor will ask to meet briefly with the study coordinator on arrival for an informal introduction and a brief orientation to the facilities, location of study records, and organization of research charts.

 The monitor may ask to meet briefly with study representatives from data management or other staff as applicable to the visit objectives.
 If the study includes a study agent, the monitor will ask for an appointment with the pharmacy.

 The monitor will ask the PI and all relevant study staff to meet for an exit summary meeting to discuss the status of closeout activities and discuss monitoring findings.
 The exit meeting will be scheduled in advance at a mutually agreeable time.

 What will the monitor review during the closeout visit?

 The monitor will review the following during the NCCIH closeout visit, as applicable to the particular study: